LoredCast/filewizard/README.md

   * **Configuration:**
       * A dedicated `/settings` page allows for viewing and editing the configuration directly from the UI.
       * OAuth needs to be configured in the `config/settings.yml` file, you can see the default for a reference.
 By default, it runs without auth in local mode.
+      * Currently it only supports cpu operations, but a future image will include the cuda drivers for running whisper on gpu (torch and cuda is large and I didn't want to inflate the image even more)

 -----